 A government measure to boost super savings.
-If your total income is below \$50,454 you may be able to receive the government super co-contribution by making eligible personal super contributions to your fund.
+If your total income is below \$51,813 you may be eligible for the government super co-contribution by making personal super contributions to your fund.

-Personal super contributions are amounts you choose to contribute to your super fund from your after-tax income.
-This is in addition to any employer contributions and does not include contributions made through a salary sacrifice arrangement.
+Personal super contributions are amounts you choose to contribute to your super fund from after-tax income.
+This is in addition to any employer contributions, however it does not include contributions made through a salary sacrifice arrangement.